The bench press is the most hyped, overused and badly performed exercise that is done in the gym.

 How to Max Out Your Bench

 Once you’ve mastered the basic form on the bench, it’s time to start getting serious about getting heavy, while maintaining proper form.
+Finding out what your one rep max bench press is can help with your overall programming, as you will be able to easier calculate your percentages to do your working sets.
 Here’s a proven program that will significantly boost your bench in 12 weeks.

 You will need a training partner for this program.
 Make sure that he’s as dedicated as you are in making serious gains.